Samsung’s Galaxy Z Flip has a 180-degree hinge and begins shipping on February 14

 In other improvements, non-app shortcuts can now be added to the lock screen, including for Do not disturb and the flashlight.
 OneUI 2.1 ships with the latest version of Google’s Digital Wellbeing, which features a focus mode that disables all notifications and apps so you can focus on work and other things.
 Plus, the revamped Device care section of the settings menu lets you decide when Wireless PowerShare should stop charging other devices.

-Last but not least, Samsung teamed up with Google to optimize Google Duo video calls on the Z Flip, the companies said.
+Samsung teamed up with Google to optimize Google Duo video calls on the Z Flip, the companies said.
 You’re able to launch a chat with up to eight friends in 1080p quality from the dialer app.
+And thanks to an ongoing collaboration with Spotify, the Z Flip’s default keyboard lets you quickly search and share songs, albums, and playlists from Spotify via a generated link, and Samsung’s clock app lets you choose a song to wake up to.

 Bixby